32nd Air Wing (Indonesia): History

 Inauguration Ceremony of Operation Wing 003 Iswahyudi Air Base and was inaugurated by Air Admiral Soerjadi Soerjadarma On 17 November 1961 and the Wing Commander held the position of Air Lieutenant Colonel Urip Saroso.

 By 1962 under the command of the 300th Wing of the Air Defense Command (Kohanud) and 003rd Wing Ops were equipped with 14 Tu-16A of the 41st Squadron, 12 Tu-16B KS of the 42nd Squadron, as well as 24 MiG-21F of the 14th Squadron.
 As of September 1962, the 11th, 12th and 14th Air Squadrons were under the command of the 300th Wing of the Air Defense Command (Kohanud) and by 1964 it was known as the 300th Air Defense Wing.

 Air Defense Command (Kohanud) itself was disbanded according to Chief of Staff's Decree: Kep/42/VIII/1973 dated 21 August 1973 with its elements, functions, authorities, and responsibilities handed over to the National Air Defense Command (Kohanudnas).

-In 20 April 1974, Wing Ops 003 along with the 41st and 42nd Squadrons were 'liquidated' and in October 1979 following the merger of T-33 and F-86 Intercept Units (Satsergap) the 300th Combat Wing was formed under the National Air Defense Command.
+On 20 April 1974, Wing Ops 003 along with the 41st and 42nd Squadrons were 'liquidated' and in October 1979 following the merger of T-33 and F-86 Intercept Units (Satsergap) the 300th Combat Wing was formed under the National Air Defense Command.
 In the year after that in 1980 it was later changed again as the 300th Operational Wing (Wing Ops).

 21 April 1980 saw the delivery of first 8 F-5E/F Tiger II from the United States, delivered by C-5 Galaxy of the Military Airlift Command.
 The aircraft was later assembled and joined the 14th Air Squadron under the Kohanudnas 300th Wing.
 In 1985, due to reorganizations within the Indonesian Air Force, the 300th Wing Ops was 'liquidated' again and the squadrons under its command was returned to their respective Air Force Bases.